Away in the Catskills: Summers, Sour Cream, and Dirty Dancing

 “For many, recollections of the Catskills glow with nostalgia.
 My work celebrates this deep joyfulness while also questioning the more complicated aspects of this place, both past and present, and its reflection of generational changes, especially for women.”—Marisa J. Futernick

 Colloquially known as the “Borscht Belt,” this region catered to working- and middle-class American Jewish families who, along with other minority groups, were excluded from many leisure spaces.
-The Catskills offered vacationers a newfound break from wage labor and some forms of domestic labor, as well as a safe and welcoming place to enjoy family time.
+The Catskills offered vacationers a break from wage labor and some forms of domestic labor, as well as a safe and welcoming place to enjoy family time.

 This exhibition features: